redhottensors/FARAMIR/README.md

 - [https://github.com/discus0434/aesthetic-predictor-v2-5] (aesthetic prediction, AGPL v3)

 Most of the weights of FARARMIR consist of a finetuned attention pooling module for SigLIP.
-The addition of other models resulted in a small but noticeable improvement in validation performance.
+The addition of other models resulted in a moderately small improvement in validation performance.

 ## Dataset
-FARAMIR was trained on a hand-labelled and carefully-reviewed dataset of 6,500 publicly-available images organized into approximately 70 classes.
+FARAMIR was trained on a hand-labeled and carefully-reviewed dataset of 6,500 publicly-available images organized into approximately 70 classes.
 Validation was performed against an additional set of approximately 1,400 images.
 Final validation performance was an MCC of 0.78 and a CTI of 0.70.
 Additional human review indicates that this performance is representative and that overall